GAP insurance

 - you paid more than the car was really worth

-- you were told what the GAP insurance would cover – for example, some people are led to think GAP will cover finance for extra products they buy at the same time as the car
+- what the GAP insurance would cover wasn’t properly explained to you – for example, some people are led to think GAP will cover finance for extra products they buy at the same time as the car

 If the seller didn’t recommend the policy, they will still need to have highlighted most of these things as significant limitations or exclusions.
 This is so that you could have made an informed decision on whether the policy was right for you.

-Most GAP insurance policies are sold in person, so we’ll ask for information from both you and the salesperson, such as:
+Most GAP insurance policies are sold in person, so we’ll ask for information from both you and the seller, such as:

 - sales documents, such as an invoice